If you find that your email open rate is declining over time or if it has dipped below 20%, it’s time to action!

 Recipients of newsletters tend to not reply, possibly out of fear they won’t get a response.
 A clear call-to-action, like a button, asking for their honest feedback can help drive clicks.

-With MailPoet, you can set up a Welcome Email that you can automatically send to subscribers 24 weeks after they sign up.
+With MailPoet, you can set up a Welcome Email that you can automatically send to subscribers up to 24 weeks after they sign up.

 Emails that use the recipient’s first name in the subject line see a 37% increase in opens compared to non-personalized subject lines, according to Experian.